Finding an Annulment Lawyer in Milwaukee

-- The spouse was sixteen or seventeen years old and didn’t have parent consent.
+- The spouse was sixteen or seventeen years old and didn’t have parental consent.

 - The marriage was otherwise illegal by state law.

-If you’re not sure whether your marriage meets any of these grounds for annulment, contact a Milwaukee attorney.
+If you’re not sure whether your marriage meets any of these grounds for annulment, contact our local attorneys right away.
 We’ll review your case and help you determine whether you’re eligible for an annulment.